-Warning Violation of the instructions may cause serious injury or death.
+Violation of the instructions may cause serious

 WARNING: This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
 Wash hands after handling.

-Never use an unapproved battery since this could damage the phone and/or battery and could cause the battery to explode.
+• Never use an unapproved battery since this could damage the phone and/or battery and could cause the battery to explode.